caltechlibrary/cait/ARCHITECTURE.md

 ### xlsximporter

 _xlsximporter_ is a utility that reads and Excel file in xlsx format and turns each row of a spreadsheet into a JSON object.
-By default the properities correspond to the column names but you can also provide a JavaScript file and callback that let's you custom the objects produced.
+By default the properties correspond to the column names but you can also provide a JavaScript file and callback that let's you custom the objects produced.
 This latter capability is useful when migrating content into ArchivesSpace (e.g. previously existing EADs).